Merlot1818/deck.gl/docs/layers/icon-layer.md

 - Default: `1`

-The height of each object, in meters.
+The height of each object, in pixels.

 - If a number is provided, it is used as the size for all objects.
 - If a function is provided, it is called on each object to retrieve its size.